 Keep current with shifting trends

 One of the most important benefits is being able to keep up with rapidly shifting trends.
-Companies that can capitalize on a trend and sell products with a popular meme or character, like Tiger King or Baby Yoda, from the Disney+ series “The Mandalorian,” will be ahead of their competitors.
+Companies that can capitalize on a trend and sell products with a popular meme or character will be ahead of their competitors.
 This is also true for major global sporting events like the Summer Olympics scheduled for this year.
 Companies typically need to produce sufficient products well ahead of a big sporting event to ensure they have the right items for whichever team wins.

 The next step